 The banking group may be invited to attend some college meetings to provide forward-looking information on its strategy, risk appetite, risk profile and vulnerabilities, and financial outlook.
+Home supervisors should endeavour to communicate clear expectations to the banking group in advance of meetings in order to facilitate effective preparation and participation by bank management.
 Discussions between the banking group and the college may take place at different levels of seniority depending on the topics being discussed.